Ellisd16/Overwatch-FanPage/README.md

 ## JQuery & APIs

-Unfortunately I was only able to use one API that gave me alot of trouble and took up alot of my time.
-On the Global Players page, I utilized an Overwatch API that would should the user some of the top players in the world, including their player role and their chosen platform.
+Using JQuery, I made an API call to an Overwatch API that pulls data on some of the top players in the game!
+I want to explore the APU a little more and see what else I can pull!

 ## Webpage Link
 https://ellisd16.github.io/Overwatch-FanPage/webpage.html